nikoidot/.github/profile/README.md

 # nikoi.

-Nikoi is a team focused in develop open source hardware/software, we like to create things like javascript libraries, artificial intligence things, softwares for daily use, internet of things, future gadgets, modifications, inprovements and much more.
+Nikoi. is a team focused in develop open source hardware/software, we like to create things like javascript libraries, artificial intligence things, softwares for daily use, internet of things, future gadgets, modifications, inprovements and much more.
 We are proud of work with the community for the community.

+Making the future open source.
 #thefutureisopensource #nikoidot

 ## Projects